-According to the American Thyroid Association, the first stage of the condition usually lasts for less than three months.
-The second stage may last for an additional nine to 15 months (ATA, 2012).
+The first stage of subacute thyroiditis usually lasts for less than three months.
+The second stage may last for an additional nine to 15 months.

-However, the treatments for overactive thyroid will be temporary.
-Your doctor will eventually wean you off any medications that had been prescribed to treat the condition.
+Treatment for subacute thyroiditis is usually temporary.
+Your doctor will eventually wean you off any medications that have been prescribed to treat the condition.

 The symptoms of subacute thyroiditis usually go away within 12 to 18 months.
 In some cases, however, hypothyroidism may end up being permanent.
 The American Thyroid Association estimates that approximately 5 percent of people with subacute thyroiditis develop permanent hypothyroidism.